-Welcome to the NetworkX getting started guide.
-The is the perfect place for graph enthusiasts who are starting their journey through the NetworkX Python package.
-Follow the next few steps to get a basic understanding of the most important concepts in NetworkX.
+This is the perfect place for graph enthusiasts who are starting their journey through the NetworkX Python package.
+With this guide, you are going to get a basic understanding of the most important concepts in NetworkX by learning: